rmageshwaran/bigcommerce-migration/docs/AI-ASSISTANT-WORKFLOW-GUIDE.md

 ❌ Break backward compatibility
-❌ Use in-memory caching for shared state (multi-instance Azure Functions issue) ❌ Use low contrast colors in diagrams that make text difficult to read
+❌ Use in-memory caching for shared state (multi-instance Azure Functions issue) ❌ Use low contrast colors in diagrams that make text difficult to read ❌ **Use IBigCommerceApiClient directly - ALL API calls must go through IApiRequestHandler**

 ### **ALWAYS DO:**
 ✅ Complete entire workflow for every request